 Mr Tan taught me Chemistry during my last two years of high school.
 He is a great chemistry teacher, who is very passionate about the subject, and communicates ideas clearly.
 More than that, Mr Tan is an unbelievably caring teacher.
 He looks out for each of his students individually, and is especially patient and encouraging towards those who aren’t performing as well.
 At the same time, his warm personality allows him to click well with his students and makes him approachable.

 Mr Tan has undoubtedly been one of the most influential teachers on my life so far.
-I was tremendously fortunate to have him the Chemistry Olympiad lecturer and teacher i/c when I was in Raffles Junior College.
+I was tremendously fortunate to have him as the Chemistry Olympiad lecturer and teacher i/c when I was in Raffles Junior College.
 Many times, it was Mr Tan’s influence and encouragement that stopped me from quitting the programme.
 In the early days of Chemistry Olympiad, I was struggling in the programme – I was probably the weakest student in class then, and I was sleeping in every lecture because I didn’t understand the material.
 At that point, dropping out seemed like the most reasonable option.
 Mr Tan was the teacher i/c of some 2-week long overseas trip to the UK that I participated in, and at some point I confided that I was thinking of dropping out.
 I was surprised by his reaction – while some (and I would say most) teachers may encourage students who are struggling to drop the programme so that they can focus on those who are more committed, Mr Julian Tan – in spite of my horrible performance in the class till then – told me that he thought I had the ability to grasp the material, so long as I actually tried to read the textbook and study on my own.
 That was one of the turning points of my Chemistry Olympiad journey.
 I eventually did well in the Singapore Chemistry Olympiad, and was shortlisted to undergo training at the National University of Singapore to qualify for the International Chemistry Olympiad (IChO).
 Chemistry Olympiad trainings clashed with my Chinese Dance practices and training schedule, and I was again convinced that I should just give it up, since I had about 0% chance of making it to IChO, regardless of how much effort I could put in (…everyone else was just very good!)
 Again, it was Mr Tan who convinced me to stay with the programme.
 The day the commitment form was due, he persuaded me to stay in the programme – he thought it was alright that I skipped all the trainings and just did the selection test at the end, and so I just went along with it.

 Looking back, at both points at which I was just about to quit the endeavor altogether, it was Mr Tan who convinced me to stay, and he deserves most of the credit for my later accomplishments in the area.
 This eventually constituted one of the most enjoyable, challenging, and enriching experiences of my JC life, and without his influence and encouragement, I definitely wouldn’t be where I am, or have accomplished what I did.